CAUT Policy Statement

 - Choosing to publish in French should not prejudice an academic staff member’s career.

-- Scientific and scholarly communications in French in forums like ACFAS are important for francophone researchers.
+- Scientific and scholarly communications in French in forums like the Association francophone pour le savoir (ACFAS) are important for francophone researchers.

 Academic publications in French must thus be recognized and accorded the same status as publications in English.